Skip to main content

 Missing Features:

 Quick Load Table: While this new table provides a substantial performance boost regarding loading speed, it's important to note that certain features might be currently limited.
-For instance, some functionalities, such as row by row table export, Review Center and Time Machine are not available.
-Additionally the filtering on some columns, such as images, is not available.
+For instance, some functionalities, such as Time Machine, are not available.
 These features will be refined and enhanced as the Quick Load Table feature evolves.

-Normal Table: Normal Table offer comprehensive features, including export and advanced filtering options.
+Normal Table: Normal Table offers comprehensive features such as advanced filtering options.
 Since this table type loads all the data upfront, you can access the complete range of functionalities without limitations.
+Note that the normal tables will be deprecated soon.

 Performance Comparison:

-Through testing cycles involving more than 100,000 requirements, a clear performance advantage has been observed with Quick Load Table.
-Quick Load Table requirements loaded within 5 seconds in these tests, ensuring a seamless user experience.
-On the other hand, Normal Table took over a minute to load the same set of requirements.
+Through testing cycles involving more than 100,000 requirements, a clear performance advantage has been observed with the Quick Load Table.
+In these tests, Quick Load Table requirements loaded within 5 seconds, ensuring a seamless user experience.
+On the other hand, the same set of requirements took over a minute to load with the Normal Table.

 Choosing the Right Option:

 When deciding between the two tables, consider your specific needs.
 If loading speed and efficient scrolling are your priorities, Quick Load Tables offer a great advantage, especially with large datasets.
-However, if you require access to the full suite of features, including export and complex filtering, Normal Table might be the preferred choice despite potentially longer loading times.
+However, if you require access to the full suite of features complex filtering, Normal Table might be the preferred choice despite potentially longer loading times.

 JavaScript errors detected